tomaz-f/tomaz-f/README.md

 </h1>

-I'm from Brazil, my goal is to get a job as a developer.
-I am currently studying internet system at the federal university.
-I've been studying web development languages for the last few years.
+My goal here is to create a portfolio to get a job as a developer.
+I'm coursing internet systems at the federal university.
+I've been studying web development languages like javascript and python for the last few years.

 <h4> Programming Languages</h4>
 <div style="display: inline_block"><br>